nirvdrum/nirvdrum.com/_posts/2009-04-26-composite-index-problem-with-postgresql-and-rails-2.x.markdown

     :unique => true
 </pre>

 The distinction here is subtle, but important.
-In the migration, I declared the index should be on the tuple (user\_id, asin) and SchemaDumper in turn generated code that would add a tuple on (asin, user\_id).
+In the migration, I declared the index should be on the tuple ``(user_id, asin)`` and the schema dumper in turn generated code that would add a tuple on ``(asin, user_id)``.

-Incidentally, in this case the problem didn't matter too much.
-I added the index as a uniqueness constraint rather than for fast lookups.
-Since order doesn't matter for uniqueness, the order doesn't matter for the index.
-This is not true in the general case, however.

-The issue was with the way that the schema dumper was fetching the index data.
+The issue was with the way that the ActiveRecord PostgreSQL adapter was fetching the index data.
 It issued a query against PostgreSQL's maintenance tables to reconstruct the index pseudo-DDL statement.
 The query used in Rails 2.3.2 is:

 <pre class="brush:sql">